bitvijays/umbrella-wiki/source/2_GettingStarted.rst

   RUN /bin/bash -c "source ./install/setup.bash"
   CMD ./loadmodels.sh

-In this case, the ``loadmodules.sh``is loading the controller script from the radio simulator container (this could also load the local controller or from an alternative remote location).
-Override the loadmodules.sh to customise how the initial controller scripts are loaded
+In this case, the ``loadmodules.sh`` is loading the controller script from the radio simulator container (this could also load the local controller or from an alternative remote location).
+Override the loadmodules.sh to customise how the initial controller scripts are loaded.

 .. code:: console